Our Approach and Policy

 Our strategy is informed by our understanding of the key sustainability challenges facing palm oil, including deforestation, biodiversity loss and human rights abuses.
 We are also mindful of the economic benefits provided by palm oil production, including rural economic development and improved livelihoods for farmers.
 As we seek to expand these benefits while reducing any potential harm, it is important that we address standards in our own supply chain while addressing systemic issues through collaboration with suppliers, peer companies, civil society, governments and certification bodies, to help sustainable production become the norm and human rights be respected.

 Certification of palm oil is part of our strategy, and we are working to source 100% Roundtable on Sustainable Palm Oil (RSPO) physically certified sustainable palm oil by 2020.
 We recognize, though, that certification is only one part of a holistic approach to building a sustainable palm supply chain.
 We augment certification with a risk assessment process that allows us to better understand our supply chain and prioritize actions and investments, including our approach to supplier engagement, impact programs that we support, and our reporting and stakeholder engagement.

 Our strategy is underpinned by a series of policies that are embedded in our business and supply chain.
-In 2015, we published a comprehensive set of commitments and an action plan for sustainable palm oil as part of a broader suite of related global policies dealing with human rights, forestry stewardship, land rights and our Supplier Code of Conduct.
+In 2018, we published our updated Global Policy on Sustainable Palm Oil, which sets out our commitment for sustainable palm oil as part of a broader suite of related global policies dealing with human rights, forestry stewardship, land rights and our Supplier Code of Conduct.

-After three years of progress on our action plan, PepsiCo updated its approach by integrating our commitments in our Global Policy on Sustainable Palm Oil with an associated implementation plan looking out through 2020, which we published in June 2018 concurrent with our Progress Report.
 The updated policy provides our long-term vision for a sustainable palm oil sector and updates our commitments to no deforestation, no development on peatlands, and no exploitation of indigenous peoples and local communities (“NDPE commitments”).
 Attached to the policy is our implementation plan to 2020, which provides readers with an understanding of how we translate our policy vision into specific actions and results.
 We review our policies and commitments on a continuous basis.

 Our policies and commitments apply to all palm and palm kernel oil that we use globally and covers our entire supply chain, from direct suppliers to production sources, as well as all of PepsiCo’s operations, subsidiaries, joint ventures, brands and products worldwide.
 We believe that fulfillment of these policies and commitments will make our supply chain more secure and support stable social, economic and environmental conditions for producers, mills and the communities they support.